Quality Perceptions and Intended Engagement in Response to AI-Generated and AI-Assisted News: Experimental Design

 The first outcome measures how participants evaluate the quality of the articles.
-Following \cite{sundar1999}, we ask respondents to rate three dimensions of quality: \textit{expertise}, \textit{readability}, and \textit{credibility}.
-Each dimension is based on specific items, expressed as adjectives \citep{haigra}: ``clear'', ''coherent'', ``comprehensive'', ``concise'', and ``well-written'' for expertise; ``boring'', ``enjoyable'', ``interesting'', ``lively'', and ``pleasing' for readability; and ``biased'', ``fair'', and ``objective'' for credibility.
-Participants rated the articles on each of these items on a 1-5 Likert-scale, and we then aggregate the scores for each dimension.
-Following our pre-registered procedure, we then computed a single measure of quality because Cronbach's alpha was above 0.7.
-However, results are robust to using separate scores for each dimension.
+Following \citet{sundar1999} and as preregistered, we asked respondents to rate three dimensions of quality: \textit{expertise}, \textit{readability}, and \textit{credibility}.
+Each dimension is based on specific items, expressed as adjectives \citep{haigra}: ``clear,'' ``coherent,'' ``comprehensive,'' ``concise,'' and ``well-written'' for expertise; ``boring,'' ``enjoyable,'' ``interesting,'' ``lively,'' and ``pleasing'' for readability; and ``biased,'' ``fair,'' and ``objective'' for credibility.
+Participants rated the articles on each of these items using a 1–5 Likert scale, and we then aggregated the scores for each dimension.
+Conceptually, while our preregistration labeled ``well-written'' as measuring \textit{expertise}, we acknowledge that it also captures \textit{readability}, reflecting stylistic clarity rather than authorial competence.
+Moreover, we acknowledge that our operationalization does not encompass broader facets of perceived news quality \citep[e.g.,][]{Urban:2014a,Appelman:2016a}, which future research could incorporate to strengthen construct validity.

+Following our preregistered procedure, we verified that the three quality dimensions (expertise, readability, and credibility) formed a reliable scale (Cronbach's $\alpha \geq$ 0.70).
+While our main analyses rely on the separate dimensions, we reran all models using the aggregate quality index; the results are substantively identical (see Appendix \ref{appendix:index}).

-In a second step --- following the initial rating --- participants were informed about the actual creation process of the articles.
+In a second step, following the initial quality rating, participants were informed about the actual creation process of the articles (the exact wording of the disclosures is shown in Appendix \ref{appendix:disclosures}).
 After learning how the texts they read were created, respondents were asked if they would be willing to continue reading the full articles after reviewing the excerpts again.
 In addition, all respondents were asked to report if they would be willing to read AI-generated news articles in the future, on a 1-5 Likert-scale.

-Following our pre-registration, we use linear regression models to analyze the data, controlling for socio-demographic variables and using the Benjamini-Hochberg procedure to adjust for multiple comparisons.
+A key feature of this design is that participants learned about AI involvement only after rating article quality, avoiding bias in initial assessments that labeling can introduce \citep{Toff:2024a,Jia:2024b,Waddell:2018a}.
+This sequencing prioritizes internal validity by isolating the effect of disclosure on engagement intentions, though it departs from real-world settings where disclosure typically precedes exposure.